Is parking across a driveway illegal? What can you do if someone blocks your driveway?

-Parking across a driveway isn’t just inconsiderate to the owner of the house, it can be dangerous and restrictive for pedestrians and wheelchair users.
+Parking across a driveway might not be illegal but it’s certainly inconsiderate to the owner of the house.
+It can also be dangerous and it’s restrictive for pedestrians, wheelchair users and even access for emergency services.
 But is it an offence to block a driveway?

-It is an offence to park across a driveway with a dropped kerb.
+Parking across a driveway with a dropped kerb is an offence.
 Highway Code Rule 243 states that drivers should not stop or park “where the kerb has been lowered to help wheelchair users and powered mobility vehicles” or “in front of an entrance to a property”.
 It is an offence to park across even a small part of the drive.
+If there’s a parking space in front of your house, it shouldn’t be overhanging the drive.

 It depends where you live.
-But drivers who even partially block your driveway could be ticketed.
+But drivers who even partially block your private driveway could be ticketed.
 That means they could receive the relevant fine – just as if they’d parked on double yellow lines.
+But, unfortunately for the property owner, parking in front of a driveway on a public road isn’t viewed as seriously as parking on zig-zag lines near a pedestrian crossing.
+Nor is it regarded as an instant ticket like parking on yellow line inside enforcement hours or other parking restrictions.

 What can you do if someone blocks your drive?